Custom Integrations

 Using Custom Integrations

-Once you've added a custom integration to Paragon, you can access it through the Workflow Builder or Paragon SDK.
+Once you've added a custom integration to Paragon, you can access it through the Workflow Builder, Paragon SDK, and Connect API.

 Workflow Builder

 You can make API Requests to your app provider from the Workflow Builder by selecting your app provider from the workflow sidebar.
 Paragon prefills the request URL with the API Base URL from Step 4.
-Just provide the API endpoint to the request that you want to make.
-Since you built your integration on Paragon Connect, there is no need to include any Authorization information in the request.
+Simply provide the API endpoint to the request that you want to make.

 Learn more about using the Workflow Builder below: